gogo2464/gogo-s-blog-cpe/content/from-0-to-buffer-overflow-by-projects/episode-2-guessing-source-code-(reverse-engineering)-program.md

 - The algorithm does not compare two changed values (hashed) together but quickly reverse it own algorithm to compare 2 unchanged texts.
 - The algorithm contains a password in it own readable algorithm to change and revert to the changes in its own algorithm.
 This is a weakness.
 Ensure by checking `Kerckhoffs` principle online.

 - we could also guess the plain password from the hashed password.
+At this point the third issue is a details because the two other points are enough to reverse the algorithm.

+The logic behind how to reverse the algorithm is not intuitive.
+You will need to read an article [there to see how to bypass the logic behind the guessed source code of the program](https://gogo2464.github.io/gogo-s-blog-cpe/from-0-to-crypto-by-projects/episode-2-proof-demonstration/).

 ## III - Reversing the result (checksum), method with only reverse engineering

-### 1 - Introduction

 We could see where the password is used: